 Browser Compatibility Deep Dive

 We've thoroughly tested the converter across all major browser engines.
-Here's what you need to know:
+Here's what you know:

 Chrome 134 (and Chrome 130+) provides the best overall experience with the fastest video decoding, Canvas rendering, and Web Worker performance.
 The V8 engine's JIT compilation makes the gif.js encoding loop particularly fast.